 If your labour contract is terminated illegally, you can file a claim to revoke the termination before the respective city court within 2 months from the date of the termination.
 The procedure before the court is free of charge, but you still may have to pay for legal representation by a lawyer.
 Free legal aid is provided only under specific conditions.

 You can combine this claim with a claim to be re-hired and a compensation claim.
 The compensation can be for up to 6 gross monthly salaries for the time you were unemployed after the termination of your labour contract.

-You can get unemployment benefits only if you have worked and been insured for at least 12 months during the past 18 months before the termination of your labour contract.
-You have to register at the Employment Bureau, no later than 7 days after you become unemployed.
+You can get unemployment benefits only if you have worked and been insured for this risk (unemployment) for at least 12 months during the past 18 months before the termination of your labor contract.
+In order to receive the unemployment benefit in the maximum amount that is owed to you, you have to file an application within 3 months as of the date your labor contract was terminated and register as unemployed person at the Agency for Social Assistance (Employment Bureau), no later than 7 days after your labor contract was terminated.